It is never too late to brush up on boating safety regulations, skills, and drills.

 - Pre-departure – ensure the boat is sea-worthy and you’ve done a safety check on the boat and engine.
 Ensure you have extra plugs, spark plugs and the oil and gas are full.

 - Safety kit – review your safety kit for the type of boat you own.
 Boats that are longer in length and can carry more people have different safety kit requirements.
+You can buy sailing equipment from an online sailing chandlery like TrueNorthSailing.

 - Life jackets – check all life jackets to ensure they’re in good condition and there are an adequate number of certified personal flotation devices for the size and weight of the people on board.